userbradley/documentation.breadnet.co.uk/docs/certifications/cka/cka-1.md

 #### preferredDuringSchedulingIgnoredDuringExecution

-This means that the operators that follow are more of a _nice to have_ and the pod will still get scheduled but it will do it's best first.
+This means that the operators that follow are more of a _nice to have_ and the pod will still get scheduled, but it will do it's best first.

 This means that the config that follows is **required** during scheduling